Coronation Street: United Kingdom

 For 60 years, Coronation Street has remained at the centre of ITV's prime time schedule.
-The programme is currently shown in the UK in three hour-long episodes, over three evenings a week on ITV in the 8 pm time slot - Mondays, Wednesdays and Fridays.
-Additional episodes have been broadcast at other times, such as between 22 and 26 November 2004, when eight episodes were shown including three 10pm outings.
-These late night episodes allowed for more graphic content when 'Mad' Maya (Maya Sharma) sought her revenge on Dev Alahan and Sunita Alahan.
+Since January 2026 the programme is shown in the UK as 30 minute episodes over five evenings a week on ITV in the 8.30pm time slot – Monday to Friday.
+Additional episodes have been broadcast at other times, such as between 22 and 26 November 2004, when eight episodes were shown, including three 10pm outings.
+These late night episodes allowed for more graphic content when "Mad" Maya (Maya Sharma) sought her revenge on Dev Alahan and Sunita Alahan.

 From Friday 9 December 1960 until Friday 3 March 1961, the programme was shown in two episodes broadcast on Wednesday and Friday at 7 pm.
 Schedules were changed, and from Monday 6 March 1961 until Wednesday 11 October 1989, the programme was shown in two episodes broadcast Monday and Wednesday at 7:30 pm.
 A third weekly episode was introduced on Friday 20 October 1989, broadcast at 7:30 pm.
 From 1996, an extra episode was broadcast at 7:30 pm on Sunday nights.

 Aside from Granada, the programme originally appeared on the following stations of the ITV network: Anglia Television, Associated-Rediffusion, Television Wales and the West, Scottish Television, Southern Television and Ulster Television.
 From episode 14 on Wednesday 25 January 1961, Tyne Tees Television broadcast the programme.
 That left ATV in the Midlands as the only ITV station not carrying the show.
 When they decided to broadcast the programme, national transmission was changed from Wednesday and Friday at 7 pm to Monday and Wednesday at 7:30 pm and the programme became fully networked under this new arrangement from episode 25 on Monday 6 March 1961.

 As the ITV network grew over the next few years, the programme was transmitted by these new stations on these dates onward: Westward Television from episode 40 on 1 May 1961, Border Television from episode 76 on 4 September 1961, Grampian Television from episode 84 on 2 October 1961, Channel Television from episode 180 on 3 September 1962 and Teledu Cymru (north and west Wales) from episode 184 on 17 September 1962.
 At this point, the ITV network became complete and the programme was broadcast almost continuously across the country at 7:30 pm on Monday and Wednesday for the next twenty-eight years.

 From episode 2981 on Friday 20 October 1989 at 7:30 pm, a third weekly episode was introduced and this increased to four episodes a week from episode 4096 on Sunday 24 November 1996, again at 7:30 pm.
 A second Monday episode was introduced in 2002 and was broadcast at 8:30 pm to usher in the return of Bet Lynch.
 The Monday 8:30 pm episode was used intermittently during the popular Richard Hillman storyline and became a regular feature from episode 5568 on Monday 25 August 2003.